Shopping Cart

 • improves skin elasticity

-• reduces lines and wrinkles
+• softens lines and wrinkles

 • Does not clog pores: suitable for all skin types